Organisations we work with

 We’re working with the Masonic Charitable Foundation to fund a Research Training Fellow investigating preschool children with recurrent wheezing.

-We are working with Rosetrees Trust to co-fund a Research Training Fellowship in improving the safety and effectiveness of a new treatment for peanut allergy.
+We worked with Rosetrees Trust to co-fund a Research Training Fellowship in improving the safety and effectiveness of a new treatment for peanut allergy.

 We teamed up with Great Ormond Street Hospital Children’s Charity and jointly funded 13 project grants from across the UK.
 We’ve also worked with Neuroblastoma UK to fund a project to help children's immune systems to fight cancer.